-The Sika Spirit is a synonym of the strong set of values and principles which makes up the DNA of the company.
-Five management principles express the corporate culture and are the foundation of future success: Customer First, Courage for Innovation, Sustainability and Integrity, Empowerment and Respect, Manage for Results.
+The Sika Spirit is a synonym of the strong set of values and principles which represent our company's DNA.
+Five management principles express our corporate culture and they are the very foundations of our current and future success: Customer First, Courage for Innovation, Sustainability and Integrity, Empowerment and Respect, Manage for Results.